Introduction to Gay Greece

 Daisy (Romvis 13) has a relaxing retro-chic 60s décor and serves snacks and drinks.
 Del Soul, (Voutadon 44, Gazi) serves quality coffee, drinks, and snacks.

 Big (Falesias 12) is a 'bear bar' with a warm atmosphere and easy going décor.
 Girls seem to love Noiz, (Evmolpidon 41 and Konstantinoupoleos) for its great DJ set and buzzy ambience, although Group Therapy, (Lepenioutou 11) is also popular and low-pressure.
 Kanella, (Konstantinoupoleos Ave 70) is a modern taverna that turns into a romantic female night haunt.

 Late Night to Early Morning

-shows and DJ sets feature at S-Cape (Iakchou 32), while a newer fashion is Eight Sin, which has two stages and a big focus on dancing.
+shows and DJ sets feature at S-Cape (Iakchou 32).
 More extreme party-goers can find their hard-core fun at Fou (Keleou 8), which hosts an annual Bear Weekend every summer.
 Myrovolos (Giatrakou 8) is a popular pizza restaurant/cafe in the daytime that turns into a popular late-night lesbian bar at night.
 And a popular way to end the night - or start the day is heading to Moe (Keleou

 Swimming: Limanakia B in Vouliagmeni is a popular nudist/gay hangout.
 It can be reached by bus (the third stop on E22) from Gyfada Sq.
 Many medium to upper range hotels in Athens have rooftop pools with a view where you can sunbathe and relax with a coffee and club sandwich.